 second NSW Refugee Health Plan and established the

 Since then, NSW Health's commitment to providing access to health services for people from refugee backgrounds has grown substantially.
 NSW Health currently invests more than $20 million annually into specialised refugee health services to ensure the right services and supports are in place to help newly arrived refugees re-build their lives in NSW.
 This investment includes services provided by the NSW Refugee Health Service, STARTTS and the Mental Health Community Living Supports for Refugees Program, as well as refugee health services across local health districts, paediatric specialist clinics, interpreting services, vaccines and health clinics for asylum seekers living in the community.

 Many of NSW Health's specialised refugee health services form a 'gateway' to appropriate healthcare, conducting on-arrival assessments and directing people to the right services for ongoing routine healthcare or to specialised services to manage particular health conditions.

-NSW Health's specialised refugee health services also include programs and services provided by:
+For more information about NSW Health's specialised refugee health services see:

 NSW Health staff may also enrol in the Health Education and Training (HETI) online course on refugee health:

 Meeting the Healthcare Needs of Refugees.